bandprotocol/bandchain-docs/docs/develop/05-supported-blockchains/index.md

 :::

-Currently, our `` StdReferenceProxysmart contracts are available on the following networks:
+Currently, our `StdReferenceProxy` smart contracts are available on the following networks:

 ## Testnets